CyberArchitect777/hackathon3-byte-to-eat-project/README.md

 Must-do:

-- A login and registration system for our users to sign in to their private review areas
+- A login and registration system for our users to sign in to their private review areas.
 - A review screen where comments could be added, edited or deleted.
 - Additional pages for form additions to achieve this as needed.
 - A site that was effortless to use in order to allow users to quickly check in and out to submit their own ideas.